MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BoundingBox.md

 ### **max**
 `max: Vector3;`

-A {@link @minecraft-server.Vector3} that represents the largest corner of the rectangle
+A @minecraft-server.Vector3 that represents the largest corner of the rectangle

 Type: [*Vector3*](Vector3.md)